haithamshahin333/todo-aspnet-api/README.md

 ### Steps:

-  1. Navigate to your App Service and under Configuration, add `APPLICATIONINSIGHTS_CONNECTION_STRING` as a new application setting.
+  1. Navigate to your App Service and under Configuration, select 'New application setting' and add `APPLICATIONINSIGHTS_CONNECTION_STRING` as a new application setting.
 The value will be your Connection String:

+  > Info: Be sure to Save the new setting before leaving the page.

   ![App Setting Config](./assets/app-setting-config.png)